annotation/stam-rust/README.md

 through equally named methods.

 All of these named iterators have a cached counterpart that holds an entire collection in memory.
-You can go from the former to the latter with `.to_cache()` and from the latter to the format with `.iter()`.
+You can go from the former to the latter with `.to_collection()` and from the latter to the format with `.iter()`.

 | Iterator                             | Collection             |